 Has your dentist recommended restoring the structure, function, or appearance of your tooth with a dental crown?
 This treatment can simultaneously shield a tooth from dental damage, preserve its health, and enhance its look.

 Though a crown offers many benefits, some patients may feel nervous about undergoing dental work.
-Knowing what to expect from your treatment can make you feel more comfortable in the dentist’s chair.
+Knowing what to expect from your treatment can make you feel more at ease in the dentist’s chair.
 To relieve any lingering dental fear, Dr. Sahil Goyal, a dentist serving patients in Columbia, MD, outlines each step of the dental crown procedure.

 What Happens When You Receive Dental Crowns